zebrunner/legacy-documentation/docs/guide/dashboards.md

 The dashboard will be displayed with updates.

-**Note:** You can apply several parameters to a dashboard.
+**Note:** You can apply several parameters (keys) to a dashboard.
 But you can add only 1 value to a parameter.

 ![Key and Value](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/key_and_value.png?raw=true)